casiacob/constrained-parallel-control/README.md

-First clone and install the unconstrained parallel optimal control solver Clone the repository:
+Clone and install the unconstrained parallel optimal control solver (to be used by the constrained solver)

 ```
 $ git clone https://github.com/casiacob/parallel-optimal-control.git